huaweicloud/terraform-provider-huaweicloudstack/website/docs/r/lb_listener_v2.html.markdown

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
     If omitted, the `region` argument of the provider is used.
     Changing this creates a new Listener.

-* `protocol` - (Required) The protocol - can either be TCP, HTTP, HTTPS or TERMINATED_HTTPS.
+* `protocol` - (Required) The listening protocol.
+Converged ELB in Region Type I and Region Type II supports TCP, UDP, HTTP, and TERMINATED_HTTPS.
+Non-converged ELB in Region Type II supports TCP and HTTP.
     Changing this creates a new Listener.

 * `protocol_port` - (Required) The port on which to listen for client traffic.
+    Must be an integer in the range of 1-65535.
     Changing this creates a new Listener.

 * `tenant_id` - (Optional) Required for admins.
 The UUID of the tenant who owns the Listener.
 Only administrative users can specify a tenant UUID other than their own.
 Changing this creates a new Listener.

 * `loadbalancer_id` - (Required) The load balancer on which to provision this